seeinglogic/ariadne/README.md

 NOTE: the default graph is a 2-hop neighborhood of the current function _BUT_ it will be automatically pruned to a smaller graph if two hops would include too many nodes.
-Use the context menu function graph to push the full context for the current function or use networkx to build custom graphs and push them to the web UI.
+Use the context menu function graph to push the full context for the current function or use [networkx](https://networkx.org/) to build custom graphs and push them to the web UI.

 ## Motivation

-This tool is the result of building something we felt was needed: something that was highly configurable but built to help make reverse-engineering faster.
+This tool is a proof-of-concept that was built to fill a gap that we observed in our own reverse-engineering workflows, with the goals of being highly configurable and to help make reverse-engineering faster.

 The key insight we found building/using a graph tool is that looking at too many nodes is unhelpful and layout matters a lot, so we focused on just the analysis